The Playbook on Tech Nonprofit Marketing

 In the social impact space, great marketing can mean the difference between reaching someone whose life could be transformed with your product and never reaching that person at all.
 When designed well, a marketing strategy serves as a magic lever that will drive not only user growth, but funding, partnerships, volunteers, and champions.

 And the best part?
 It doesn’t have to cost a lot.
-In this chapter, we’ll walk you through how to design an effective tech nonprofit marketing plan that won’t break the bank.
+In this playbook, we’ll walk you through how to design an effective tech nonprofit marketing plan that won’t break the bank.
 Marketing for nonprofits just got a whole lot easier.

 “Imagine using tech to transform your sector but not using it to share that impact with the world.
 Without smart marketing, all that innovation might never reach the people who need it most.”